EPN (insecticide): Acute toxicity

-When rats inhaled a lethal dose of EPN they showed muscle twitches (fasciculations) originating from the peripheral nervous system.
-Furthermore convulsions of the lungs and thorax were observed along with shortness of breath.
-However when a lethal dose of EPN was administered via the skin to rats, the rats showed excitement additional to the aforementioned effects.
+When rats inhaled a lethal dose of EPN, they showed muscle twitches (fasciculations) originating from the peripheral nervous system.
+Furthermore, convulsions of the lungs and thorax were observed along with shortness of breath.
+However, when a lethal dose of EPN was administered via the skin to rats, the rats showed excitement additional to the aforementioned effects.
 When EPN was administered to cats via the skin, similar behavior was observed, although the animals showed signs of paralysis without anesthesia instead of fasciculations.
-Overall it can be stated that an overdose of EPN, results in convulsions and tremor and eventually causes death.
+Overall, it can be stated that an overdose of EPN results in convulsions and tremor and eventually causes death.
 The period till death after administration of a lethal dose of EPN is, however, not listed.

 Occupational toxicity

 Different countries have set different limits of acceptable occupational toxicity of EPN.
 These values range from 0.1 to 0.5 mg/m3 via skin exposure.
-Chronic effects were not observed when hen were fed 18 ppm EPN for 21 months.
-When fed 54 ppm for 21 months signs of delayed neurotoxicity were observed.
+Chronic effects were not observed when hens were fed 18 ppm EPN for 21 months.
+When fed 54 ppm for 21 months, signs of delayed neurotoxicity were observed.